 1. It solves many issues in today’s medical plans

 Medical insurance rates and claims increase at twice the rate of inflation.
 Telehealth redirects unnecessary emergency room, urgent care, and primary care office visits away from the health plan.
-A 24/7 doctor (especially at $0 consult fee) reduces the burden placed on employees by quickly and efficiently resolving 70% of issues that normally result in an in-person visit.
+A 24/7 doctor (especially at $0 visit fee) reduces the burden placed on employees by quickly and efficiently resolving 70% of issues that normally result in an in-person visit.

 2. It’s a high-value, ROI solution most employers can afford

 With the reductions in health plan coverage, telehealth can be an inexpensive addition that delivers real results and savings to employees.
 Many telehealth options are under $10 PEPM, yet provide hundreds to thousands of savings.
-It’s estimated that telehealth results in hundreds of dollars of savings per consult.
+It’s estimated that telehealth results in hundreds of dollars of savings per visit.
 Groups that have a strong rollout and ongoing education of their telehealth benefit quickly realize that this strategy more than pays for itself many times over.

-3. It’s a relatively new concept
+3. It’s a proven concept